aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 This function helps to initialize MySql Client
 This function should be called before calling any other functions in this library

-Best practice is to import @aicore/libcommonutils and call getMySqlConfigs() api to read values from environment variables
+Best practice is to `import @aicore/libcommonutils` and call `getMySqlConfigs()` api to read values from of configs from environment variables.

 ### Sample config